anshika-singh002/homesite/README.md

 3. Create a stacked ensemble of the metafeatures

 ### System and Dependenices
-To replicate the full solution will require 16GB RAM min, and depending on the number of cores and machines available will take in excess of 10days to run - (This is due to teh heavy workload of producing meta-level features for 5-fold splits on multiple datasets for multiple models)
+To replicate the full solution will require 16GB RAM min, and depending on the number of cores and machines available will take in excess of 10days to run - (This is due to the heavy workload of producing meta-level features for 5-fold splits on multiple datasets for multiple models)

 The code is written as a combination of python (2.7.6) with the following libraries:
   * numpy